 What if my land is in a AONB or National Park?

 National Parks and AONB's are designated areas which are restricted from development in order to preserve the natural characteristics of an area.
-The sitting of movable dwellings for the purposes of recreational activities is not considered development of construction however does require an exemption or change of use planning approval.
+The siting of movable dwellings for the purposes of recreational activities is not considered development in its self however does require change of use planning approval, this can be granted in a number of ways other than by the Local Planning Authority.

 The statutory purpose of national parks is to promote opportunities for the understanding and enjoyment of the special qualities of national parks by the public.
 This purpose compliments the purpose of exempted organisation and thus sites in National parks should not have a specific issue but will be required to meet the general acceptance requirements for a certificate of exemption.
 More about the Purpose of National parks.